Frequently Asked Questions

 Who else is using this system?

-A few of the districts using this system are Topeka, Andover, Salina, Des Moines, Iowa and Omaha, NE.
+A few of the districts using this system are Topeka, Andover, Salina, Des Moines, Iowa; Omaha, NE; Winneconne Community School District, Wisconsin; Poinette Schools, Wisconsin; Owatonna Middle School, MN.

 What are the behavior/work habit targets?